Bulgarian Orthodox Church: Canonical status and organization

-The Bulgarian Orthodox Church considers itself an inseparable member of the one, holy, synodal and apostolic church and is organized as a self-governing body under the name of Patriarchate.
+The Bulgarian Orthodox Church considers itself an inseparable member of the one, holy, catholic and apostolic church and is organized as a self-governing body under the name of Patriarchate.
 It is divided into thirteen dioceses within the boundaries of the Republic of Bulgaria and has jurisdiction over additional two dioceses for Bulgarians in Western and Central Europe, and the Americas, Canada and Australia.
 The dioceses of the Bulgarian Orthodox Church are divided into 58 church counties, which, in turn, are subdivided into some 2,600 parishes.

 The supreme clerical, judicial and administrative power for the whole domain of the Bulgarian Orthodox Church is exercised by the Holy Synod, which includes the Patriarch and the diocesan prelates, who are called metropolitans.
 Church life in the parishes is guided by the parish priests, numbering some 1,500.